mui/toolpad/docs/data/toolpad/studio/components/button/button.md

 ### Navigation

-From this tab, you can configure to move from one page to the other in a Toolpad app.
+From this tab, you can configure to move from one page to the other in a Toolpad Studio app.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/components/button/onclick-navigation.png", "alt": "Navigating to a page on button click", "caption": "Navigating to a page on button click", "indent": 1}}